Classifieds

 3. Build Collaborations.
 You’ve got a project in mind and you’re looking for a collaborator(s).
 You want to find others who are interested in the same topic and have the space to work on a project with you.
 This could be a conference proposal, or a long term research project.

-Classifieds are posted on the 1st and 15th of each month in a blog post, and will remain on this page for a length of time that you specify.
+Classifieds are generally posted on the 1st and 15th of each month, and will remain on this page for a length of time that you specify.
 Questions can be directed to libparlor@gmail.com.
 Please fill out our Google Form to see your classifieds on this page!

 Current Classifieds